cardosoccc/.chunkt/mln/ml_coursera_washington/ml_coursera_washington_week1.md

 - version space
     - the space of all hypothesis in hypothesis space that have not yet been ruled out by a training example

-- key issues in machine learning
-    - what are good hypothesis spaces
-    - what algorithms can work with these spaces
-    - how optimize accuracy on future data points (overfitting)
-    - how can we have confidence in the results (statistical question)
-    - are some problems computationally intractable (computational question)
-    - how can we formulate problems as ml problems (engineering question)

-- framework for hypothesis spaces
+## framework for hypothesis spaces

 - size

     - fixed
         - easier to understand

     - variable
         - more useful
         - introduce the problem of overfitting

 - randomness

     - deterministic
         - examples are consistent or inconsistent

     - stochastic
         - examples are more likely or less likely

 - parameterization

     - discrete
         - must be found with combinatorial search methods

     - continuous
         - continuous must be found by numerical seach methods

     - mixed
         - symbolic (discrete) and continuous

 - search procedure

     - direct computation
         - solve for hypothesis directly

     - local search
         - start with an initial hypothesis
         - make small improvements
         - until a local optimum

     - construtive search
         - start with an empty hypothesis
         - gradually add structure to it
         - until a local optimum

 - timing

     - eager
         - analyze training data and construct an explicit hypothesis

     - lazy
         - store training data util test data point is presented
         - construct ad-hoc hypothesis to classifiy that data point

 - online vs. batch

     - for eager algorithms

     - online
         - analyze each training example as presented

     - batch
         - collect training examples
         - analyze them
         - output hypothesis

+## ml in practice

+- pipeline
+    - understanding domain, prior knowledge and goals
+    - data integration, selection, cleaning, pre-processing
+    - learn models
+    - interpret results
+    - consolidate and deploy
+    - loop

+- key issues
+    - what are good hypothesis spaces
+    - what algorithms can work with these spaces
+    - how optimize accuracy on future data points (overfitting)
+    - how can we have confidence in the results (statistical question)
+    - are some problems computationally intractable (computational question)
+    - how can we formulate problems as ml problems (engineering question)